Set up your project sheet

 Primary columns in forms

-You can rename the primary column from the form but can’t change the Text/Number column type.
+• You can rename the primary column from the form.
+Note, it's the only primary column property you can change.

 Insert, delete, or rename columns